Developer best practices

 Bounded context

 Bounded context is a concept that divides large domain models into smaller groups that are explicit about their interrelationships.
-Generally a microservice is a bounded context.
+Normally a microservice is a bounded context.
 You may choose to have multiple bounded contexts in a microservice.

 Each of these contexts will have autonomy to evolve the models it owns.
 Keeping each model within strict boundaries allows different modelling for entities that look similar but have slightly different meaning in each of the contexts.
 Each bounded contact should have its own domain, application, and API layers as described in Akka architecture model.